University of Groningen steadily approaching a gas-free Zernike Campus

 Over 1.6 million m³ less gas

-Last year, extensive efforts were made to connect UG buildings on the Zernike Campus to Groningen’s heating network operated by WarmteStad.
+Last year, significant progress was made to expand the heating network, and many UG buildings on the Zernike Campus were connected to Groningen’s district heating network operated by WarmteStad.
 Buildings such as the Sportcentrum, Duisenberg building, Mercator and Kapteynborg, Nijenborgh 4, the air domes (for beach volley and tennis) and UG buildings around Nadorstplein no longer require natural gas for heating.
 This saves UG over 1.6 million m³ of natural gas annually, equivalent to a reduction of 2,950 tons of CO₂.

 Sustainable campus